 3.43.
-Our initial analysis, which is supported by work undertaken between network operators and suppliers9, suggests there is a significant risk that existing regulatory and commercial arrangements could constrain the development of DSR over time.
-As an example, Ofgem recently commissioned a report on DSR in the larger non-energy intensive sector which found that complexity in contractual agreements represents a barrier.10
+Our initial analysis, which is supported by work undertaken between network operators and suppliers, suggests there is a significant risk that existing regulatory and commercial arrangements could constrain the development of DSR over time.
+As an example, Ofgem recently commissioned a report on DSR in the larger non-energy intensive sector which found that complexity in contractual agreements represents a barrier.

-8 Annex C - Electricity Market Reform: Capacity Market - Design And Implementation Update, DECC, May 2012
+&lt;sup>8 Annex C - Electricity Market Reform: Capacity Market - Design And Implementation Update, DECC, May 2012

-9 Smart Demand Response: A Discussion Paper, ENA / Energy UK, July 2012
+&lt;sup>9 Smart Demand Response: A Discussion Paper, ENA / Energy UK, July 2012